DIYtranscriptomics/DIYtranscriptomics.github.io/_projects/2019-01-12-Lecture_intro.markdown

 Anyone, anywhere in the world is welcome to self-navigate the course by working their way through [the lectures](https://diytranscriptomics.com/).
 Clicking on a lecture will take you to a lecture page, complete with learning objectives, reading material, a link to lecture slides, and...most importantly...lecture videos.
 Each lecture topic should take ~2hrs or less to complete.
 Reading materials are not required, but rather are provided as useful starting points if you wish to learn more about the topics covered in each lecture.

-**lectures are updated every year during the Fall semester (August-December).**  If you happen to be visiting the site during this time, don't be surprised if some of the content is changing.
+**lectures are updated every year during the Spring semester (January-April).**  If you happen to be visiting the site during this time, don't be surprised if some of the content is changing.
 Take note of the dates listed on each lecture card, since this will give you a good sense for when the material for a given lecture will be finalized.

 ### How to participate in labs

 [Labs](https://diytranscriptomics.com/lab/) are focused on gaining hands-on experience working with transriptomic datasets in R/bioconductor and are offered in-person at the University of Pennsylvania.
 Unfortunately we do not currently have a good way for learners to participate virtually.
 However, as with the lectures, take note of the date listed on each lab card.
 Although general descriptions are always visible for each lab, specific materials and questions are only displayed beginning on the date shown on each card.

+### Join our Discord community

+You can join our Discord community by clicking [here](https://discord.gg/VpjD2pWHDX).
+The video below explains how we'll use this community page during the course.

 ## In-person learners